Robinkumar1390/ASAPP/README.md

 ## How It Works

-1. **User logs in** via the Authentication Module
-   - JWT verifies session and access

-2. **FastAPI backend** receives the message
+### 1. User Authentication and Login
+Users log into the system via the **Authentication Module**, which ensures secure access.
+- Upon successful login, a **JWT (JSON Web Token)** is issued to verify the user session.
+- Only authenticated users can interact with the chatbot.

+### 2. Message Reception
+The user's message is received by the **FastAPI backend**, which acts as the central server:
+- Handles incoming requests
+- Routes queries to the appropriate processing modules

-3. **Chat Processing Module**
+### 3. Chat Processing Module
-   - Cleans and preprocesses user input
+Before sending the message to the AI:
+- User input is **cleaned and preprocessed** (e.g., removing unwanted characters, handling typos, emojis)
+- The prepared input is forwarded to **Gemini AI** for response generation

-   - Sends query to Gemini AI
+### 4. Gemini AI – Response Generation

-4. **Gemini AI** generates a natural, policy-compliant response
+**Gemini AI** generates:
+- Natural, human-like responses
+- Policy-compliant and relevant answers
+- Context-aware replies for a smooth conversational experience

+### 5. Session Management
-5. **Session Management Module**
+The **Session Management Module** keeps track of the conversation:
 - Updates conversation history
-   - Maintains context for multi-turn dialogue
+- Maintains context for multi-turn dialogues

+### 6. Integration and Response Delivery
+The **Integration Module**:
+- Formats the AI-generated response for display
-6. **Integration Module** formats the response and sends it back to the user
+- Sends the response back to the user interface

+### 7. User Receives Response
-7. **User receives** the chatbot’s reply
+Finally, the user receives the chatbot’s reply in real time, ensuring:
+- Context-aware answers
+- Accurate, human-like conversation
+- Seamless interaction experience